At 17, this sexual abuse survivor set out to fix a broken system

 CNN: Your experiences inspired you to pursue your law degree.
 What impact has your organization's legal efforts had?

-Angulo: When I went to the authorities, I was blamed for what happened to me, I was questioned for many hours.
+De Angulo: When I went to the authorities, I was blamed for what happened to me, I was questioned for many hours.
 I was told that I was insensitive for wanting to put a man in jail, for wanting to destroy my family.
 I was one of the first adolescents in Bolivia to take my case to court, but the judges didn't want to take my case.

 When we started the program, the conviction rate for sexual crimes was .02 percent.
 From the hundreds of cases that we've taken to court, we have a 95 percent conviction rate.